lfn-cnti/bestpractices/CONTRIBUTING.md

 Majority of other changes:

-- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may be accepted after approval of 5 community reviewers.
+- Other changes with exception to those listed in the [Governance Additional Approval Items list](GOVERNANCE.md#additional-approval-items) may be merged after approval of 5 community reviewers.

 ## Express Your Interest